Case study of multi-parameter monitoring for better forecasting capabilities of geohazards in mines

 ContextFast large caving phenomena, followed by underground or surface collapses, are wellknown geohazards encountered in numerous mining situations.
 In the Lorraine region, France, SOLVAY operates solution mining at 200 meters depth through fresh water injection using a channel and drilling development.
 This mining method leads to the formation of large surface sinkholes resulting from the controlled collapse of the underground cavities formed by the critical voids created.
 This strategy aims to avoid any poisoning permanent risk in the future in terms of land management.
 Nevertheless, the first major failure of the heading cavity is not without risks related to safety at work.
 Considering all unknowns related to this issue, detecting reliably its onset, full occurrence, quiescence and then new equilibrium offers a obvious benefit to the mine management.

-SolutionIn cooperation with the mine staff, INERIS setup an integrated geodetic, geotechnical and passive microseismic monitoring to better control the growth and eventually their suitability to yield information on induced displacement field, rock strata behaviour and fracturing processes.
+SolutionIn cooperation with the mine staff, INERIS setup an integrated geodetic, geotechnical and passive microseismic monitoring to better control the growth and eventually the expected collapse.
+The applied methods were tested regarding their suitability to yield information on induced displacement field, rock strata behaviour and fracturing processes.
 In situ surface displacement field was sampled by an automatic high resolution infrared tacheometer profile covering the entire lateral cavity extension and a GPS real time kinematic station placed along the vertical axis passing by the top of the cavity determined from a previous sonar survey.
 Ground displacement measurements and 2D profiles allowed to detect successive different elastic regimes characterising the overall response of the overburden to the growing cavity and also to constrain numerical models.

 Moreover, a multipoint extensometer deeply anchored in the upper roof provided information on the behaviour of the bedding planes.
 Data collected explained clearly the dominant role of a 10 meters thick stiff, resistant dolomite blocking the progressive failure of the overlying strata with full microseismic quiescence during several months.